-LAW 103 LEGAL ANALYSIS (4 credits/40 hrs)
+LAW 103 LEGAL ANALYSIS

 An examination of the principles of research, types of law books, citations, ambiguity in the law, interpreting case and statutory law, legal authority, annotations, the kinds of legal writing, organization and format.
 Concentration will be on specific research and writing assignments.
 Prerequisite: None